pandas-dev/pandas/doc/source/io.rst

    os.remove('example_fp.parquet')

-Omitting Indexes
+Handling Indexes
 ''''''''''''''''

-Dumping a ``DataFrame`` to parquet includes the implicit index as one or more columns in the output file.
+Dumping a ``DataFrame`` to parquet may include the implicit index as one or more columns in the output file.
 Thus, this code:

 .. ipython:: python